 - The Quote Check Service is a service whereby an experienced volunteer visits the older person’s home, assesses a large job and gives an informed opinion about quotations received by the client from professional tradespersons.
 QuoteCheck gives the older person peace of mind and the assurance that the prices being quoted do not constitute a “rip off”.

-- The Daily Contact Service is a daily phone call made to the client at a pre-arranged time by a volunteer.
+- The Telephone Contact Service is a daily or weekly phone call made to the client at a pre-arranged time.
 The purpose of the call is to make sure that the client is in good spirits and not in need of urgent support (especially medical attention).
 The service can also involve contacting clients who have had DIY jobs done to let them know about services provided by other organisations in their community

 The Age Action Care & Repair Programme is delivered by Age Action staff and volunteers in Dublin, Cork City and Galway City.
 In order to make the programme available to older people throughout the country, Age Action works with community groups to train them to run the Age Action Care & Repair programme in their regions with the support of Age Action staff.
 The community group becomes a partner of Age Action and we work together to provide a high quality service to older people using the agreed standards and quality control of the Care & Repair programme nationally.